 Delivered by Kevin Murphy – NWG Safeguarding in Sport Lead.

-This CPD accredited course has been developed in collaboration with Edge Hill University’s Dr Mike Hartill to provide a greater comprehension around the issue of sexual abuse and exploitation within sport.
-The course provides attendees with the historical context and prevalence of child sexual exploitation in sport within the UK and beyond.
+This CPD accredited course has been developed in collaboration with Edge Hill University’s Dr Mike Hartill to provide a greater comprehension around the issue of sexual abuse and exploitation within sports.
+The course provides attendees with the historical context and prevalence of exploitation in sport within the UK and beyond.
 The course looks towards developments in policy that have been put into place to safeguard children in sporting environments and how these may impact on our practice as individuals and as organisations.
-During the training day learning is enriched through the use of the voices of survivors of CSE in Sport.
+During the training day learning is enriched through the use of the voices of survivors of sexual exploitation in sport.

 By the end of the course delegates will be able to;

-- Define Child Sexual Exploitation (CSE) and recognise perpetrator modus operandi.
+- Define Child Exploitation (CE) and recognise perpetrator modus operandi.

-- Understand the historical context of exploitation and abuse within sport and how this can impact on young people disclosing abuse.
+- Understand the historical context of exploitation and abuse within sports and how this can impact on young people disclosing abuse.

-- Describe the NWG Process of CSE and what happens within the stages of the process, including being able to give examples that are specific to the sporting arena.
+- Describe the NWG Process of CE and what happens within the stages of the process, including being able to give examples that are specific to the sporting arena.

-- Verbalise what they have learnt about perpetrators of CSE.
+- Verbalise what they have learnt about perpetrators of CE.

-- Articulate the prevalence of exploitation and abuse within sport and how it can impact on the wellbeing of young people.
+- Articulate the prevalence of exploitation and abuse within sports and how it can impact on the physical and emotional wellbeing of young people.

-- Consider and explain the impact perceptions of sport have on personal, organisational and societal beliefs.
+- Consider and explain the impact perceptions of sports have on personal, organisational and societal beliefs.

-- Understand the meaning of consent and its connection with CSE and Sport.
+- Understand the meaning of consent and its connection with exploitation and sport.